digabi/exam-engine/README.md

 $ yarn browser-tests:dev --grep "MexDocumentation"
 ```

+Travis CI runs tests on all branches and pull requests in https://travis-ci.org/digabi/exam-engine

 ## npm releases
 Login to npm first with digabi user.
 Makefile has commands for npm releases that take version as a parameter and will